fraxinus1098/3D-VR-Journal-Visualizer/README.md

    - Navigate to the development server URL on the Quest browser
    - Click the VR button to enter immersive mode

+5. For SuperCollider audio (once implemented):
+   - Start the SuperCollider application
+   - Load and run the `warholEmotions.scd` file
+   - Start the web application, which will communicate with SuperCollider

 ## Project Structure

 ```